neustar/oic-provisioning-tool/README.md

 Neudev is a tool for onboarding devices, and debugging low-level IoT issues.

-Both programs should be expected to undergo changes, and not coded against as a premise for other programs.
+Both programs are "alpha", which means they should be expected to undergo changes, and not coded against as a premise for other programs.
 It is unfinished.

 ----------------------